GambetaClub/SyllabusReader/README.md

 * This can be done through your device's webstore, or from the [Python website](https://www.python.org/downloads/), or even through the terminal by typing "python"

 ### Install Pip
-* Once you have Python installed, the next step is to install [pip](https://pypi.org/project/pip/).
+* Once you have Python installed, the next step is to install [pip](https://pypi.org/project/pip/). pip is the package installer for Python.
+You can use pip to install packages from the Python Package Index and other indexes.
 To do this, run the command "python3 get-pip.py" in the terminal.

 ### Download our files from GitHub
 * This can be done either by downloading zip, or by cloning the [Git repository](https://github.com/GambetaClub/SyllabusReader).